 |Distance||845 miles (1363 km)|

-Buses from Rome to Madrid cover the 845 miles (1363 km) long trip with our travel partners like Baltour or Flixbus.
-There are direct bus services available.
+Buses from Rome to Madrid cover the 845 miles (1363 km) long trip taking on average 40 h 40 min with our travel partners like Flixbus or Itabus.
+Normally, there is 1 bus operating per day, including direct services available.
 Travelers depart most frequently from Roma Termini and arrive in Madrid, Estación Sur/Gare routière Méndez Alvaro - 83.

 One of the cheapest ways to travel between Rome and Madrid is by bus.
 Although it is not possible to travel on any day of the week, there are specific days on which 1 or 2 trips are scheduled by bus Roma Madrid.
 Minimum duration?
 Thirty-eight hours.